jjs-cloud/jj-dlp/README.md

 ## Advanced Configuration

 The script uses a `.conf` file for each streaming website.
-Some settings are modified from the dashboard (like adding and removing streamers), and some must be manually configured by editing the `.conf` file in a text editor.
+Most settings can be configured from within the app in the "Config" tab, and some must be manually configured by editing the `.conf` file in a text editor.

 At startup, the script will scan the current folder for `.conf` files and prompt you to choose the ones you want to use.